ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ps -efZ | grep -v grep | grep " top"
 ```

 Notice that we started each of the ``top`` commands in containers.
-We started three with podman, but they are still just a regular process which can be viewed with the trusty old ``ps`` command.
+We started three with Podman, but they are still just a regular process which can be viewed with the trusty old ``ps`` command.
 That's because containerized processes are just [fancy Linux processes](http://sdtimes.com/guest-view-containers-really-just-fancy-files-fancy-processes/) with extra isolation from normal Linux processes.
 A simplified drawing should really look something like this:

 ![Containers Are Linux](https://raw.githubusercontent.com/openshift-instruqt/instruqt/master/assets/subsystems/container-internals-lab-2-0-part-4/01-single-node-toolchain.png)